1QiGuo/Function/Experiment.md

 ## Massively Parallel Sequencing
 The created libraries are sequenced.
 Thereby information on what gene the captured RNA was coding for and where in the tissue the RNA came from is extracted.

+# Imgae-based spatial transcriptomics

+## Advantage
+1. Map the sub-micrometre-scale intercellular organization of the transcriptome
+2. Characterizing both large numbers of cells and centimetre-scale tissue architectures.
+3. Imaging RNAs within their native context, it is sometimes possible to limit RNA loss Hence, it has high detection efficiencies and low detection limits, important sets of functionally relevant but lowly expressed genes to be characterized.